 The intensive component of the workshop focuses on the common challenges of designing a research project at PhD level.
 These include framing research questions in the context of the existing research literature, selecting and developing an appropriate and refined research strategy, and clarifying the stages of a research project.
 The subject will be collaboratively taught to reflect the diversity of approaches to research across the many disciplines in the faculty.

-In some cases, supervisory panels, disciplines or Schools will require their students to take particular workshops.
-Some workshops may be restricted to students with cognate disciplinary expertise in that area of study.
+In some cases, supervisory panels, disciplines or Schools will require their graduate researchers to take particular workshops.
+Some workshops may be restricted to graduate researchers with cognate disciplinary expertise in that area of study.

 With the guidance of your supervisory panel, you will select two 6.25 point electives which are completed during the first year of candidature (full-time).
 These electives are designed to give you an enhanced knowledge of leading-edge research work and theoretical approaches to doctoral research in the humanities and social sciences.

 The list of available electives is designed to encompass the diversity of disciplines across the Faculty.
 Substantive content will include current research projects being conducted by senior Faculty staff, graduate seminars offered by distinguished visiting scholars, leading-edge research in specific disciplinary fields, and high level research methods.